Competition between shared autonomous vehicles and public transit: A case study in Singapore: Results and discussion

-In Figure \ref{fig_Transport_Eff}, we found that the average load of \textsc{av} slightly increases in the \textsc{pt}-only scenario.
-However, in the \textsc{av}--\textsc{pt} and \textsc{av}-only scenarios, the \textsc{av} load decreases a lot in the first month (the gap between the \emph{status quo} and the first month) and then stabilizes.
+We consider efficiency and vehicle kilometers traveled from the transport authority perspective as shown.
+In Figure \ref{fig_Transport_Eff_av} and \ref{fig_Transport_Eff_bus}, the average load of AV slightly increases in the \emph{PT-adjustable-only} scenario.
+However, in the \emph{both-adjustable} and \emph{AV-adjustable-only} scenarios, the AV load decreases considerably in the first month (the gap between the \emph{both-fixed} scenario and the first month) and then stabilizes.
 This suggests that to maximize profit, ride-sharing behavior is inhibited in the model.
-This may be because, in the first-mile scenarios, travel distance is usually short.
-Hardly can ride-sharing happens or generates higher profits for the operator.
-On the other hand, considering the price structures of \textsc{am}o\textsc{d} we proposed, serving two passengers with two vehicles separately may yield more profit.
-Therefore, after competition, though the \textsc{am}o\textsc{d} operator earns more profit, the \textsc{av}’s transport efficiency is worse.
+Since travel distance is usually short in the first-mile scenarios, ride-sharing is less likely to happen or generate higher profits.
+Considering the proposed price structure of AMoD, serving two passengers with two vehicles separately may yield more profit.
+Therefore, although the AMoD operator earns more profit, the AV's operating efficiency is lower.

-Observing the average load curve for buses, different from \textsc{av}, we find the bus average load increases for the \textsc{av}--\textsc{pt} and \textsc{pt}-only scenarios, which means that after the competition, the bus is operated more efficiently, with not only higher profit, but also higher average load.
+In contrast to AV, the average bus load increases for the \emph{both-adjustable} and \emph{PT-adjustable-only} scenarios, which means that after the competition, the buses are operated more efficiently, with not only higher profit, but also higher average load.

+The \emph{NE} scenario observes relatively low AV average load, and relatively high bus average load, but stays in the middle positions among all scenarios.

-In terms of sustainability, we measured VKT and PCE for buses and \textsc{av}, as shown in Figure \ref{fig_sustain}.
-Overall, the VKT of \textsc{av} increases, while the VKT of buses decreases, which is consistent with the change of supply.
-For total PCE, since the unit PCE for the bus is large, the shape of total PCE is similar to that of bus VKT.
-The system total PCE decreases in the \textsc{av}--\textsc{pt} and \textsc{pt}-only scenarios, which means that the deregulation of bus operation has the potential to reduce environmental impact.
-When the bus is not allowed to change its supply, the total PCE increases due to the increase of the VKT of \textsc{av}.
+Overall, the VKT of AV increases, while the VKT of buses decreases, which is consistent with the change in supply (Figure \ref{fig_sustain_AV}-\ref{fig_sustain_all}).
+Since the unit PCE for the bus is large, the shape of the total PCE is similar to that of the bus VKT.
+The system total PCE decreases in the \emph{both-adjustable} and \emph{PT-adjustable-only} scenarios, which means that the deregulation of the bus operator has the potential to reduce the environmental impacts.
+When the bus system is not allowed to change its supply, the total PCE increases owing to the increase in the VKT of AV.
+The \emph{NE} scenario has the lowest bus VKT, relatively low VKT of AVs, and overall relatively low total PCE.